NoodleExtensionsCommunity/How-to-Noodle/README.md

 # Credits
 Sands#4600 - for originally teaching me about noodle

-Raine#1111 - Helping out with regex
+Raine#1111 - for helping out with regex

 Discovered#0001 - for teaching me functions